devhid/tnnl/project-specifications.md

     ```

 ### Infected Client
-* Our infected client will be a VM running Ubuntu 16.04 (?).
+* Our infected client will be a VM running a flavor of Linux (most likely Ubuntu 16.04).

 ### Features
 * **Command Transmission**